E-commerce Product Photography: Common Mistakes to Avoid

 Do you feel that product images captured by you for e-commerce websites still have a scope of improvement?
 Product images are the essence of every e-commerce business and cannot be compromised, to ensure business profitability.

-Hereby we will discuss the common mistakes that you should avoid while doing eCommerce product photography.
+Hereby we will discuss the common mistakes that you should avoid while doing photography for Ecommerce.

 Incomplete coverage of the product: You should make sure to provide pictures capturing complete details of the product.
 The resolution should be kept high.
 Also, any part or details that are of consumer’s interest should be focused on.
 Example: inside area of pockets in a bag, different ports in a laptop, etc.

 You must take care to get the lights done properly.
 Neither it should be too low or dull and nor too bright.
 A perfect balance or a soft light is required for great results.
 Soft light makes the image look even and soft.
 Both natural and artificial lights can be used during photography.
 However, artificial lights give you more control over the setup that can be used repeatedly once done right.